Creatbot F160 PEEK High Performance 3D Printer

 The F160 includes a front access door and a top observation window with handles for monitoring prints.
 Side ventilation grilles manage airflow in the heated chamber.

-Creatbot F160 3D printer with open door, showcasing its interior and control interface on the front, set on a light-colored table.
+Creatbot F160 3D printer with open door, showcasing interior build space and touch screen, set on a white table in a minimalist room.

 What is the motion system of the CreatBot F160?